 So how can you earn money while travelling?
 There are plenty of ways, but here are some ideas to get you brainstorming:

 - Teach English overseas.
 This is one of the commonest ways people work and travel abroad.
-Here and here are some tips to get you started.
+For details on this, check part 1 of our work abroad post here.

 - Find temporary work in your destination(s).
 This could be paid or unpaid.
 For instance, WWOOFing is one way to volunteer while travelling, while hostels often hire people to work reception.
 Resources like SkillStay, Workaway, and HelpX can help you find tasks abroad, too – which leads me to my final point!